xaerru/ChristmasChat/README.md

 # node-chat-app

-A simple Christmas Themed chatapp built using Node.js and Express.js.
+A simple Christmas themed chatapp built using Node.js and Express.js.

 ## Installation